 Melbourne’s Club Sofitel is for guests in clubrooms on levels 47 to 49.
-You get a private check-in and check-out, the usual all-day refreshments, open bar with canapés in the evening, wireless workspace, private meeting rooms, plasma televisions, electronic games and stunning views.
+You get a private check-in and check-out, the usual all-day refreshments, an open bar with canapés in the evening, wireless workspace, private meeting rooms, plasma televisions, electronic games, and stunning views.

 4. Melbourne Grand Hyatt Club Lounge

-The hotel has a huge fully fledged gym which spans the entire 9th floor and more.
-The gym is called City Club Health & Fitness, and has all the equipment and facilities that one would expect from a proper gym.
-It is open to hotel guests as well as external members 24 hours, although some parts of the gym closes after certain hours.
+The hotel has a huge fully-fledged gym that spans the entire 9th floor and more.
+The gym is called City Club Health & Fitness and has all the equipment and facilities that one would expect from a proper gym.
+It is open to hotel guests as well as external members 24 hours, although some parts of the gym close after certain hours.

 5. Park Hyatt Melbourne

-Our Melbourne hotel is only 25 km from Melbourne Airport, and is convenient to most city attractions around the city centre.
-It is within walking distance to the Melbourne Cricket Ground (MCG), home of the Australian Football League (AFL) and test cricket, the world-renowned Tutankhamen exhibition at Melbourne Museum and the best boutique shopping, cafes, restaurants and theatre districts.
+This Melbourne hotel is only 25 km from Melbourne Airport and is convenient to most city attractions around the city center.
+It is within walking distance to the Melbourne Cricket Ground (MCG), home of the Australian Football League (AFL), and test cricket, the world-renowned Tutankhamen exhibition at Melbourne Museum, and the best boutique shopping, cafes, restaurants, and theatre districts.

 By booking via our luxury travel concierge you get the following benefits for free at the Park Hyatt Melbourne:

-Daily Buffet breakfast for up to two guests, served in restaurant.
+- Daily Buffet breakfast for up to two guests, served in the restaurant

 - $100 USD equivalent Food & Beverage credit to be utilized during stay (not combinable, no cash value if not redeemed in full, available in radii restaurant & bar, the Tea Lounge and room service only)